cmu-hgc-mac/HGC_DB_postgres/README.md

 python3 postgres_control_panel.py
 ```

- ## Initial setup for the postgreSQL database at the MAC
+ ## Initial one time setup for the postgreSQL database at the MAC

 Each MAC requires the following to replicate this setup:
 1. A database computer with a static IP address or host name with postgreSQL-15 with pgAdmin4 installed.